Configure Spout

 No let’s go inside a composition and put a “Video Input” 2D Layer (right click > 2D Layers > Video Input)

-Now inside your composition, whatever come through spout will be seen as a layer like any other.
+Now inside your composition, whatever comes through spout will be seen like any other layer.
 Inside the “Video Input” 2D Layer parameters you can also set it to receive any signal you’ve already added inside preferences.
 In this example I left the default name “Video Input 1”.

 V-Sync Troubleshooting

-Unfortunately, it may happen that Spout output does not take VSync into account.
+It may happen that Spout output doesn’t take VSync into account.
 To fix this issue, you must go force the V-Sync in the driver settings.

 Here is a video to show you how to configure spout :